microsoft/TableProvider/README.md

 - split (Optional, str): Specifies how to split the data, with a default value of "None".
 - load_local_dataset (Optional, bool): Flag to indicate whether to load a local dataset (default is False).
 - use_small_sample_list (Optional, bool): Indicates if a small sample list should be used (default is False).
 > Validation Conditions: The table_source must be valid, and if it's input, then table_name, table_header, and table_content must all be provided.
-If it’s from a task, then task_name must be provided.
+If it's from a task, then task_name must be provided.

 #### TableSamplingRequest
 > This class is used to specify how to sample the table data.